Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 14. Restore and verify the site link.
 It will be necessary to restore the `ifcfg-lan0` file, and both the `ifroute-lan0` and `ifroute-vlan002` file from either manual backup take in step 6 or re-mount the USB and copy it from the prep directory to `/etc/sysconfig/network/`.

-   > The following command assumes that the PITDATA partition of the USB stick has been remounted at /mnt/pitdata
+   > The following command assumes that the PITDATA partition of the USB stick has been remounted at /mnt/pitdata.
+Once the files have been copied from the PITDATA partition unmount it (and the cow partition if mounted):
+   > `ncn-m001# umount /mnt/cow /mnt/pitdata`
    ```
    ncn-m001# cp /mnt/pitdata/prep/surtur/pit-files/ifcfg-lan0 /etc/sysconfig/network/
    ncn-m001# cp /mnt/pitdata/prep/surtur/pit-files/ifroute-lan0 /etc/sysconfig/network/